svtk/AtomicKotlinCourse/Functional Programming/Sequences/Exercise 7/task.md

 ## Sequences (#7)

-Write a function `oddWithout1` that creates an infinite sequence of odd numbers that do not contain the digit `1`.
+Write a function `oddWithout1` that creates an infinite sequence of odd numbers starting with 3 that do not contain the digit `1`:
+3, 5, 7, 9, 23, 25, 27, 29, 33 ...
 In `main`, display to the console the sum of the first 20 elements of this sequence.